Azure/terraform-azurerm-avm-res-documentdb-databaseaccount/README.md

   - `event_hub_name`                           - (Optional) - The name of the event hub.
 If none is specified, the default event hub will be selected.
   - `marketplace_partner_resource_id`          - (Optional) - The full ARM resource ID of the Marketplace resource to which you would like to send Diagnostic LogsLogs.

-  > Note: See more in CLI: az monitor diagnostic-settings categories list --resource {serviceBusNamespaceResourceId}
+  > Note: See more in CLI: az monitor diagnostic-settings categories list --resource {cosmosAccountResourceId}

   Example Inputs:
   ```hcl